2020 and 2021 annual report submittal must be electronic

 Implement annual employee training

 Employee training should be a major component of any SWPPP.
 Employee training is also an integral part of other control measures.
-In order for the SWPPP to be effective, employees should be informed about stormwater treatment and control measures at the facility.
-They should understand their role in stormwater pollution prevention at the facility.
-Employee training for stormwater issues may be done in conjunction with other training programs.
+In order for the SWPPP to be effective, employees should be knowledgeable about stormwater BMPs, how to conduct training, how to manage spills, etc.

 Document employee training

 Be sure to document within the SWPPP a training schedule and the planned training frequency.
 Include a record of the trainer and the trainer’s organization (internal or external), as well as the names of trained individual(s) and dates that the individual(s) received training.
 This documentation can be either in the SWPPP or in a separate record.

 Individuals that should be trained at least annually

 - Employee(s) overseeing implementation of, revising, and amending the SWPPP;